 As this is a hackathon, we like to explicitly note that the hacks created at our hackathon are equally subject to the anti-harassment policy.

 Participants asked to stop any harassing behaviour are expected to comply immediately.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a GovHack organiser immediately.

-If a participant engages in harassing behavior, the GovHack organisers may take any action they deem appropriate, including warning the offender or expelling them from the event.
+If a participant engages in harassing behaviour, the GovHack organisers may take any action they deem appropriate, including warning the offender or expelling them from the event.